boydaihungst/crunchyroll-sub-downloader/README.md

 - Add crunchyroll premium account and password in `credentials.json` file.
 - Change `seasons`, `langs`, `url` in `animes.json`, then run the command below.
+- You can also download subtitles for specific languages, season numbers and the n number of latest episodes by adding them to the `lang`, `seasons` and `lastest` in animes.json.

   - The `url` could be either the anime URL (`/series/`) or the episode URL (`/watch/`).
 For the episode `seasons` are not needed and will be ignored.
-- You can also download subtitles for specific languages, season numbers and the n number of latest episodes by adding them to the `lang`, `seasons` and `lastest` in animes.json.

-  - The `url` supports both anime and episode URL.
   - Season numbers start from 1 and go up to n, as listed in the season drop-down menu on the Crunchyroll website.
 Season numbers can be set to `-1` to get the latest season.
-  - If not specified, the script will download subtitles for all languages and all seasons.
+  - If `season` and `lang` are not specified, it will download subtitles for all seasons and languages.

-  - Get only the latest n number of an episode by setting `latest` to `n` number in animes.json. `"latest" = 1` and "seasons" = [-1]` will download subtitles for the newest episode of the latest season.
+  - Get only the latest n number of an episode by setting `latest` to `n` number in animes.json. `"latest" = 1` and `"seasons" = [-1]` will download subtitles for the newest episode of the latest season.

 - Some popular language codes:

-  - "vi-VN", "en-US", "th-TH", "id-ID", "ms-MY", "ja-JP", "ru-RU", "pt-BR", "it-IT", "fr-FR", "es-ES", "es-419", "de-DE", "ar-SA"
+  - `"vi-VN", "en-US", "th-TH", "id-ID", "ms-MY", "ja-JP", "ru-RU", "pt-BR", "it-IT", "fr-FR", "es-ES", "es-419", "de-DE", "ar-SA"`
-  - If you want to download subtitles for a language that is not listed, you can get rid of `lang` in animes.json to download subtitles for all languages -> to get the language code.
+  - If you want to download subtitles for a language that is not listed, you can get rid of `lang` in animes.json to download subtitles for all languages, so you can get the language code.

 - Structure of animes.josn file :